coronalabs/corona-docs/markdown/guide/graphics/group.markdown

 ## Drawing Model

-The "blank sheet of paper" analogy is useful for understanding Corona's drawing model.
-Just as if you're drawing figures on a sheet of paper, Corona [display&nbsp;objects][guide.media.displayObjects] that are placed in a display group become part of that group (the&nbsp;paper).
+The "blank sheet of paper" analogy is useful for understanding Solar2D's drawing model.
+Just as if you're drawing figures on a sheet of paper, Solar2D [display&nbsp;objects][guide.media.displayObjects] that are placed in a display group become part of that group (the&nbsp;paper).

 Display objects that are not placed into a specific group become part of the [stage][api.type.StageObject], but in the process of developing an app, you will usually create several display groups in a specific layered order.
 You can imagine this as a "stack&nbsp;of&nbsp;paper" with each display group representing one sheet in the stack.
 For example, assume that you want to mimic a "landscape&nbsp;painting" with three layers (three&nbsp;display&nbsp;groups) as follows: